 Given a Binary Tree, where each node contains an extra empty pointer initially null.
 The task is to connect all nodes of the binary tree to their left neighbor at the same level using this extra pointer.

 Input : A / \ B C / \ \ D E F Output : NULL<--A / \ NULL<--B<--C / \ \ NULL<--D<--E<--F

-We can use Pre-order traversal of tree passing the level of the node at each call.
+We can use the Pre-order traversal of the tree passing the level of the node at each call.
 The root node is at level 0.
 While traversing we store the recently seen node at that level in an array of node pointers.
-The pre-order traversal ensures that the node in the array at a particular level is left neighbour of upcoming node at the same level.
+The pre-order traversal ensures that the node in the array at a particular level is left neighbor of the upcoming node at the same level.

 Below is the implementation of the above approach:

 Following are populated leftNeighbour pointers in the tree: leftNeighbour of 10 is -1 leftNeighbour of 8 is -1 leftNeighbour of 2 is 8 leftNeighbour of 3 is -1

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.